How to Import Leads to LeadSquared?

 • You can’t stop or undo a lead import once it starts.

-• You can also bulk-update lead fields through CSV (excel) import by selecting Overwrite duplicates or Update empty fields of duplicates in Import Setting (section 5).
+• You can also bulk-update lead fields through CSV (excel) import by selecting Overwrite duplicates or Update empty fields of duplicates in Import Setting.

 2. Prerequisites